 Access the locking panel

 To access the control panel for locking, click on the gear icon in the upper right corner of your doc to reveal the Settings panel.
 Then select Locking.
-The locking menu has three parts: This page, All pages, and Settings.
+The locking menu has three parts: This page, Default, and Settings.

 Lock all pages in your doc

-Let's start with the All pages menu.
+Let's start with the Default tab.
 Here's where you can determine the default behavior for all the pages across your doc.
 Not to worry, you can always customize behavior for each individual pages too - check out the section below to learn more.

 Full control: This option means that Editors and above will be able to take all actions inside your doc.
 This includes adding, deleting, and configuring objects like tables, views, buttons, and controls.